 Please clarify the meaning of “direct participation” in hostilities in the State party’s legislation and practice.

+GE.08-40757

 Please provide further information with respect to the one-year compulsory Citizen’s Army Training (CAT) which is required for high school students aged 15 and 16.
 What kind of training is given during this year and what is its rationale?